-The activity programme offers a diverse range of activities and provides activities suitable for hospital and dementia level residents.
+The activity programme offers a diverse range of activities and provides activities suitable for rest home residents.
 The programme incorporates the cultural requirements of the residents.

 Medicines are safely managed and administered by staff who are competent to do so.
 Residents and their family/whānau are supported to understand their medications when required.